dart-archive/dart_enhancement_proposals/README.md

 DEPs are the primary way that the Dart team and the larger Dart community work together to improve Dart over time.
 A DEP is a *technical* artifact in that it specifies *what* the proposed change is and *how* it can be implemented or specified.
-By the time a DEP reaches maturity, it will usually contain tests, a prototype implementation and spec language changes.
+By the time a DEP reaches acceptance, it usually contains tests, a working implementation and spec language changes.

 At the same time, a DEP is *social* artifact.
 It's a living repository that lets interested parties work together and build consensus on *why* the language